mokko/MpApi/INSTALL.md

 - credentials: e.g. in credentials.py
 - a description of the jobs you planning to run: jobs.dsl

-Credentials.py has three lines in pure Python
+Credentials.py has three lines in pure Python:
-	user = "EM_XY"
+>	user = "EM_XY"
-	pw = "pass"
+>	pw = "pass"
-	baseURL = "https://museumplus-produktiv.spk-berlin.de:8181/MpWeb-mpBerlinStaatlicheMuseen" # this instance is behind a firewall
+>	baseURL = "https://museumplus-produktiv.spk-berlin.de:8181/MpWeb-mpBerlinStaatlicheMuseen" # this instance is behind a firewall

 Here is a section my jobs.dsl
 >	HF-EM-Module: # job label